By Evan Compton, Divorce and Family Law Attorney

 While these cases don’t always work out perfectly, I have seen cases in the past where grandparents have gone to court—and as a result, successfully gained contact and reestablished a positive relationship with their grandchild.

 If you’d like to explore the possibility of petitioning the court for grandparent visitation, we’re here to support you.
 Request a free consultation or call us at (847) 868-9584.
-We will happily meet with you at our office in Evanston, Chicago, Lake Forest and Oakbrook Terrace, or at another location.
+We will happily meet with you at our office in Evanston, Chicago, Lake Forest and Oak Brook, or at another location.